mokyen/okyensourcesoftware/docs/clang_hardening_mode_pt1.md

 4. The effectiveness of checks can vary based on the specific standard library component being used
 5. View types (string_view, span) seem to have the most robust checking mechanisms

-## Next Steps
+## Future Directions

-1. Reach out to the clang developers to understand:
+1. **Further Investigation Needed:**
-   - Which checks are planned for future releases
+   - Monitor the development of additional checks in future releases
-   - If any additional configuration is needed for checks that aren't triggering
+   - Understand if additional configuration is needed for some checks
-   - Timeline for implementing additional checks
+   - Follow the timeline for implementing additional checks

-2. Experiment with per-translation-unit hardening mode selection to understand:
+2. **Per-Translation Unit Experimentation:**
-   - How to effectively mix different hardening levels
+   - Explore mixing different hardening levels effectively
-   - Performance implications
+   - Measure performance implications
-   - Best practices for deployment
+   - Develop best practices for deployment

-I'll be sharing more about these experiences in future posts as we integrate these features into our production environment.
+I'll be sharing more about these experiences as we integrate these features into our production environment.
 Stay tuned for more insights about using hardening modes in real-world applications.

+## Conclusion

+Clang's hardening modes represent a significant step forward in C++ safety and security.
+While not all potential checks are implemented yet, the existing protections provide valuable safeguards against common sources of undefined behavior.
+The implementation shows a pragmatic approach, focusing first on checks that can be implemented efficiently and reliably.

+The distinction between view-type containers (with robust bounds checking) and dynamic containers (with more limited protection) reflects thoughtful design decisions balancing safety, performance, and implementation complexity.
+As these features continue to mature, they will become an increasingly valuable tool for C++ developers looking to improve code safety and reliability.